Horses are missing a nutrient used by every cell in the body

 The Synaxis Core 90 Day Protocol

 A defined 90 day intervention delivering EPA and DHA directly, at a dose calibrated to published veterinary research.
-Structured to establish whether a response occurs — and built to meet the conditions required for one.

 • Formulation informed by published veterinary research